 Outpatient Joint Replacement

-Patients who need a hip or knee replacement may be able to have surgery without spending a night in the hospital if they qualify for outpatient joint replacement, also known as rapid recovery.
-To be considered for outpatient joint replacement, patients must receive:
+Individuals who need a hip or knee replacement may be able to have surgery without spending a night in the hospital if they qualify for outpatient joint replacement, or rapid recovery.
+To be considered for outpatient joint replacement surgery, patients must receive:

 - A recommendation from their orthopedic surgeon